How To Sell a Business

-If you are contemplating selling a business, planning ahead can save you significant time and expense.
+If you are contemplating selling a business, or wondering how to sell a business, planning ahead can save you significant time and expense.
 It can also help you avoid unnecessary hiccups that could delay getting to a closing.
 Most importantly, preparing a business for sale can go a long way in maximizing the value you receive and increasing the chances that you will sell your business.
 Questions or comments?
-Like this article?
-Leave a review and more will follow!
-It only takes a few seconds.

 Listed below are some issues that may complicate a transaction if not planned for in advance.
 The list is by no means exhaustive, but should give you a sense of some of the important issues impacting the sale process.
 Also as important is Preparing a Business for Sale, which a business attorney can assist with.

 If you are a buyer, you should check out Buying a Business.

 Before you discuss selling your business with a third party, you should sit down with your attorney to discuss your plans and objectives.
 It likely took you many years to build your business, and getting legal advice will help you maximize value.